Yaroslav-Melnychenko/JavaScript-Interview-Questions/README.md

 - events (clck, load, erc.)
 - browser things (render, etc.)

-To summarize the event loop is helps us to run one-threaded asynchrony’s js code in a non-blocking way.
+To summarize the event loop is helping us to run one-threaded asynchrony’s js code in a non-blocking way.

 ### A few words about node js
 In a base of nodejs there are Libuv library.
 Libuv library is working with multi-threads (4 by default).
 From the 11.7 version of the node js we can work with threads by using worker_threads library.